Ergodic theory for Riemann surface laminations: a survey: Regularity of the leafwise Poincar e metric

 \begin{proposition} {\rm (Dinh-Nguyen-Sibony \cite{DinhNguyenSibony14b}). } Under the hypotheses of Theorem \ref{T:Poincare_bis}, there exists a constant $c_1>1$ such that

 for $x\in X\setminus E$ and $s:=\dist(x,E)$. \end{proposition}

+The Poincar\'e metric on the leaves of a hyperbolic foliation is a fundamental object which is extremely delicate to understand.
+As we see in Theorem \ref{T:Poincare_bis}, the regularity in the direction transverse to the foliation is quite weak.
+This is partly due to the presence of the singularities.
 We end the section with the following open question. \begin{problem} \rm Let $(X,\Lc,E)$ be a compact singular holomorphic foliation by hyperbolic Riemann surfaces.
 Assume that every point $a\in E$ is a non-degenerate singularity.
-Adding more assumptions on the nature of such a point $a$ if necessary, study the function $\eta.$ \end{problem}
+Study the regularity of the function $\eta.$ In case $\dim(X)=2,$ we may investigate the problem where the singularities are not necessarily non-degenerate. \end{problem}